-Onewheel is an electric personal vehicle also know as a last-mile device.
+The Onewheel skateboard is an electric personal vehicle also known as a compact mobile last-mile device.
 It’s a self-balancing board where you stand like on a snowboard with a go-kart wheel in the middle.
-The current range consists of the bigger XR and the smaller and more nimble Pint.
-It’s a truly unique riding experience that can’t be compared to riding any other device like an electric skateboard.
+The current range consists of the GT and the smaller and more nimble Pint and Pint X. It’s a truly unique riding experience that can’t be compared to riding any other device like an electric skateboard.
 You are floating, some people compare it to a magical hoverboard!

 The Onewheel was invented by Kyle Doerksen who founded Future Motion Inc. You can read more about the invention of the Onewheel here.

-Controlling the board is really intuitive, and compared to the remote of an electric skateboard it’s actually much simpler and practical.
+Controlling the board is really intuitive, and compared to the remote of an electric skateboard it’s actually a much simpler and more practical option.
 When you are tilting the board forward the board speeds up and go forward and tilting it backwards slows it down and stop.
 If you want to turn, just simply lean to the side you want to go.

 When tilting the board your centre of gravity should always stay above the wheel to put as little stress on the motor as possible.